-NURS 958, Clinical Nurse Leader Capstone, requires clinical nurse leader and NURS 956, Capstone Project Seminar, requires evidence-based nursing students to focus on substantive nursing practice issues and to develop solutions.
-As the capstone courses for the clinical nurse leader and evidencebased nursing tracks respectively, the student is required to complete a scholarly project under the direction of one to two faculty members in collaboration with agency preceptor.
+Clinical Nurse Leader: NURS 958, Clinical Nurse Leader Capstone.
+This course nursing students to focus on substantive nursing practice issues and develop solutions.
+The student is required to complete a scholarly project under the direction of one to two faculty members in collaboration with agency preceptor.
 Formal presentation is required.
-Capstone project is submitted to the faculty member as directed.
-Co-requisite: NURS 955, Practicum in Advanced Nursing Practice, for EBN students.